PSP Service Packages - Q&As

 PSP program.
 The path to accessing this support will be different for each child and young person.

 CASE PLAN GOAL PACKAGES

-The implementation of PSP Packages is occurring alongside other FACS funded restoration programs.
+The implementation of PSP Packages is occurring alongside other DCJ funded restoration programs.
 These include Intensive Family Preservation (IFP), Intensive Family Based Service (IFBS), NEWPIN, Multi-Systemic Therapy – Child Abuse and Neglect (MST-CAN®) and Functional Family Therapy – Child Welfare (FFT-CW®).

-FACS may determine that it is appropriate and in the best interests of the child and their family, to refer them to both a funded restoration program and a PSP funded service provider (FSP).
+DCJ may determine that it is appropriate and in the best interests of the child and their family, to refer them to both a funded restoration program and a PSP funded service provider (FSP).
 It is acknowledged that some funded programs do not provide case management services or only provide specific services for placement stability.
 It is therefore appropriate to continue to fund the full PSP service packages to FSPs.

 When does the 2 year timeframe for case plan goal packages commence?